OpenDictaVoice/OpenDictaVoice_Software/README.md

 git clone https://github.com/OpenDictaVoice/OpenDictaVoice_Software.git
 ```
 &nbsp;
-**Or**, if you prefer, download the repository directly from gitlab
+**Or**, if you prefer, download the repository directly from github

 ![Download the repository from Gitlab](./README_imgs/download_gitlab.png "Download the repository from Gitlab")